Sign in

 Policy Enforcement and Cost Management

-The Control Plane provides cost and usage management through the AI Gateway, enabling centralized usage limits and cost controls for models, agents and MCP tools.
+The control plane provides cost and usage management through an AI gateway, enabling centralized usage limits and cost controls for models, agents, and tools.
 Misconfigured agents can produce 1,440x multipliers on LLM costs.
 A control plane enforces budget caps, rate limits, and approval workflows before that runaway agent generates a six-figure bill.

 Lifecycle Management